SimplyNate/argvparser/README.md

 # argvparser
 Parses arguments passed to Python script to a dictionary.
 Arguments passed to switches can be called via their switch name or letter.
 Switches used without an argument get a boolean value `True` assigned to it in the dictionary.

+Function returns a dictionary and error message if any.

 ## Instructions